mswarasi/General-MultiplexBayes/README.md

 #### Pool sizes for the H3 protocol:
 protocol <- c(6, 2, 1)

-The R functions require that the observed test responses and other information (such as pool size and pool member's ID) are structured in a particular manner so the necessary information can be extracted for the posterior sampling and EM algorithm.
-The data input needs to be a matrix object Z, the first two columns consist of test responses for diseases 1 & 2, the third column consists of pool sizes, columns 4-5 have the assay sensitivities for diseases 1 & 2, columns 6-7 have specificities for diseases 1 & 2, and column 8 onward must have identification numbers of the individuals assigned to each pool.
-The missing entries must be filled out by -9 or any negative numbers.
-A portion of the data is shown below.
+In order for the R functions to work properly, it is important that the observed test responses and accompanying information (such as pool size and pool member IDs) are structured in a specific manner.
+This is necessary to extract the required information for posterior sampling and the EM algorithm.
+The input data must be a matrix object called "Z," with the first two columns containing test responses for diseases 1 and 2, the third column containing pool sizes, columns 4-5 containing assay sensitivities for diseases 1 and 2, columns 6-7 containing specificities for diseases 1 and 2, and column 8 onwards containing identification numbers for the individuals assigned to each pool.
+Any missing entries must be filled with -9 or any negative number.
+Below is an example of what a portion of the data should look like:

 > head( Z )